steguiosaur/table-text-summarization/TASKS.md

 1. How to use the generated model?

-    - Load the model using `transformers` package
+   - Load the model using `transformers` and `torch` package.
+     See file `generation.py` for sample loading and inference.

 2. What would the input look like when we deal with tabular data?
 3. How will the content selection be done so that we can get the idea we want to